Proven-Paradox/shaper-system/Handbook.md

 Action: Major
 Prerequisites: [Grapple](#grapple)
 Range: Melee
-Targets: 1 grappled enemy
+Targets: 1  enemy
 Cost: 2 HP
 Damage: x2 (Physical)
-Special: This attack may only be used on a target you are currently Grappling.
+Special: This attack may only be used on a target you have [Grabbed](#grab).
 Description: Striking foes while you have the upper hand in a grappling match.
 This can be a suplex, a joint lock, slamming their head against the floor, or something similarly brutal that works only while the victim is controlled in a grapple.

 #### Sustain